peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Returns:</b>

-A KeyValuePair object.
+A key/value pair.
 The key is the name of the header field, such as "From" or "Content-ID".
 The value is the header field's value.

 <b>Exceptions:</b>